 OUR FUNDING PARTNERS

-We want to say “THANK YOU” to Claudia Mitchell and Jean-Pierre Laurent (LGMD2i Fund), Dr. Anne Rutkowski (CureCMD) and Herb Stevenson (The Stevenson Family Fund) with whom we have been working to collaborate our efforts in supporting research for the Dystroglycanopathies.
+We want to say “THANK YOU” to Jean-Pierre Laurent (LGMD2i Fund) and Herb Stevenson (The Stevenson Family Fund) with whom we have been working to collaborate our efforts in supporting research for the Dystroglycanopathies.
 We are grateful to have you all fighting this battle with us – together we will find a way to conquer LGMD2i.

 BUILDING AWARENESS IN THE LGMD COMMUNITY

-We are also part of the LGMD Awareness Day effort and just celebrated our 2nd Annual LGMD Awareness Day on September 30, 2016.
+Join us for our annual LGMD Awareness Day!
 Carol Abraham (Pictured lower right) has done an excellent job of spearheading a consortium of many different Limb Girdle groups coming together to build awareness of this rare disease.
-Check out the LGMD Awareness website and join in celebrating with us on September 30, 2017.
+Check out the LGMD Awareness website and join in celebrating with us on September 30th!